nicholas-owen/lolliplotR/README.md

 # lolliplotR

 Create elegant plots of variants at transcript and peptide level in R

-ToDo: vignettes, examples, further documentation.
+JuneToDo: vignettes, examples, further documentation.